 In modern times, according to some sources, self-love was first promoted by the Beat Generation of the 1950s and in the early years of the Hippie era of the 1960s.
 After witnessing the devastating consequences of World War II and having troops still fighting in the Vietnam War, western (especially North American) societies began promoting “peace and love” to help generate positive energy and to promote the preservation of dissipating environmental factors, such as the emergence of oil pipelines and the recognition of pollution caused by the greenhouse effect.

 In this context, before venturing on an ambitious programme of loving yourself, it is important to know who you are or what is your true self?
 Therefore, self awareness is a precondition to loving your self.
+It is lack of awareness that is causing wars as well as pollution of such a large scale.
+Thus loving yourself also includes activities such as promoting peace and striving for a clean environment.
 Once you become self aware, your love for you will also not fall under the category of “selfishness.”

 According to some philosophical views, there are basically two types of self:

 - The self that is the ego, also called the learned, superficial Self of mind and body, egoic creation, and